-Students enrolled in this associate degree program obtain clinical experience at a variety of local institutions, such as acute care hospitals, rehabilitation hospitals, long-term care facilities, day care centers, nursing facilities, mental health facilities, pediatric centers and school systems.
+Occupational therapy assistants are directly involved in providing therapy to patients under the direction of occupational therapists.
+Students enrolled in this program obtain didactic, observational and direct clinical experience at a variety of local institutions.
+These experiences could include acute hospitals, rehabilitation hospitals, long-term care facilities, day care centers, skilled nursing facilities, psychiatric facilities, pediatric centers and school systems.

 Due to the limited number of spaces available in this program, selection is on a competitive basis.
-Interested individuals must follow the procedures in the occupational therapy assistant admission information packet.
+Interested individuals must follow the procedures in the health professions admission information packet.
 Admission occurs once per year for a cohort that begins in the fall.
-Prospective students must complete admission requirements by the third Friday in June.
+In order to be considered for admission in the fall, prospective students must complete the admission requirements by the second Friday in July.

-The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+The occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 ACOTE’s telephone number is 301-652-AOTA and its Web address is www.acoteonline.org.
-Graduates of the program will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
-In addition, states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
-Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT Certification Exam or attain state licensure.
+Graduates of the program are eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
+After successful completion of this exam, graduates become certified occupational therapy assistants (COTAs).
+In addition, states require licensure in order to practice.
+However, state licenses are usually based on the results of the NBCOT certification examination.
+A felony conviction could affect a graduate’s ability to sit for the NBCOT certification exam or attain state licensure.

 The overall mission of the OTA program is to recruit, educate and graduate a diverse group of students who are prepared to:

-- obtain state licensure as occupational therapy assistants
+- obtain state licensure as occupational therapy assistants; and

 Other occupational therapy assistant program outcome data are provided on admission, graduation, certification and employment.